More Eye-Opening Science

 “The finding that female susceptibility to axonal injury, retinal pathology, and vision loss in the setting of optic glioma reflects estrogen activation of microglia represents one of the first demonstrations of sexually dimorphic differences in human disease.”

-So called hyperthyroid conditions (often the result of the same metabolically suppressed state) have been associated with macular degeneration and other forms of vision impairment.
+So called hyperthyroid conditions (often also the result of a metabolically suppressed state) have been associated with macular degeneration and other forms of vision impairment.

 Women generally have more estrogen than men (at least young men), and this often goes hand in hand with a sluggish liver and a far greater frequency of thyroid related issues.
 This can probably help to explain their increased susceptibility to certain types of issues relating to eyesight.